 Martin Landau biography

-Landau was married to actress Barbara Bain from 1957 to 1993; they have two daughters.
+Landau was married to actress Barbara Bain from 1957 to 1993.
+They have two daughters.
 Before marrying Bain, he dated Marilyn Monroe for a time.
 Landau was also a friend of James Dean.